 If you’re from Northern Ireland, you can still use the reverse charge procedure for goods coming from the EU.
 But if the goods come from other countries outside the EU, you must use postponed VAT accounting.

 Using postponed VAT accounting can have positive effects on your cash flow.
 Though its impact may be short-term, it can still help you reduce your business expenses.
 At the same time, it's a way to budget your finances well.

 Do you need help in preparing and filing your taxes?
 Our accountants with extensive knowledge of UK tax laws can do the job for you.
 Talk with our experts today to learn more about our services.
-You can also download our Cloud Solutions for Business Owners whitepaper to see how we can improve your accounting processes.
+You can also download our Investing for the Future: Adopting Cloud Accounting for Your Small Business whitepaper to see how we can improve your accounting processes.